norcams/docs-enduser/docs/faq.rst

 #.
 Use the snapshot in projectB to launch a new instance using your
    snapshot as the source image: `Launching a snapshot`_

+#.
+Optionally delete the instance and snapshot in projectB if they
+   aren't needed anymore.

 These steps can be done without deleting the instance in projectA, i.e. you can verify that all is well in the new instance before deleting the old instance.